magmide/magmide/README.md

 The metaprogramming can of course also be used directly in the dependently typed language, allowing compile-time manipulation of proofs, functions, and data.
 Verified proof tactics, macros, and higher-level embedded programming languages are all possible.

-Importantly, this language is self-hosting, so metaprogramming functions benefit from the same bare metal performance and full verifiability.
+Importantly, the language will be self-hosting, so metaprogramming functions will benefit from the same bare metal performance and full verifiability.

 You can find rough notes about the current design thinking for the metaprogramming interface in [the unfinished `posts/design-of-magma.md` file](./posts/design-of-magma.md).